taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 TiRuntime runtime = ti_create_runtime(TI_ARCH_VULKAN);
 ```

-When your program reaches the end, you SHOULD destroy the runtime instance.
-Please ensure any other related resources have been destroyed before the `handle.runtime` itself.
+When your program runs to the end, ensure that:
+- You destroy the runtime instance,
+- All related resources are destroyed before the `handle.runtime` itself.

 ```cpp
 ti_destroy_runtime(runtime);